-ACT 396 Accounting Information Systems 3-0-3 technolo informat to the m environ systems financia data an impleme ogical s tion syst nanaging ment.
-Th and th data in d inform entation erviews the current concepts, developments, to ystems utilized for accounting and auditing p erem or AIS is an integral part of a corporate enter g, auditing and developing of an organization in the nus the objective is to familiarize the student with ereir components; how accounting information to financial information; assuring the accuracy ar nation by utilizing internal controls; the system cycle; and the utilization of a variety of software quisites: ACT 292, CIT 200 burposes.
-An accounting rprise system and critical today's evolving business th accounting information systems transform raw and reliability of accounting ns analysis, design, and ACT 405 Auditing 3-0-3 financia to utiliz stateme l statem e analyi nt detai uses on the principles and techniques utilized by ents.
-It introduces the concepts of audit reporting cical skills to study and test internal controls, ls.
-In addition, topics in operational auditing, inter rensic accounting will be discussed.
-Prerequisite g requirements, and tools and the detail testing of mal auditing, compliance ACT 407 Advanced Accounting 3-0-3 Consolic combina financin lated fi ations, g are ar designed to focus on specific advanced fina nancial statement, topics in investments, equipartnerships, foreign currency transactions, nalyzed and discussed and a thorough understar Prerequisite: ACT 338 and off-balance-sheet ACT 409 International Accounting 3-0-3 to exam internat aims to iine and ional coi familia s to provide the student with the understanding construe consolidated financial statements by porations using generally accepted accounting p rize the student with international accounting Idwide accounting standards.
-Prerequisite: ACT local, multinational, and rinciples.
-This course also regulations and certain ACT 411 Government and Non-Profit Accounting 3-0-3 ches ho s at accounting from the perspective of governm ow to apply accounting principles to these e
+ACT 396 Accounting Information Systems 3-0-3 This course overviews the current concepts, developments, technologies, and current technological systems utilized for accounting and auditing purposes.
+An accounting information system or AIS is an integral part of a corporate enterprise system and critical to the managing, auditing and developing of an organization in today's evolving business environment.
+Thus the objective is to familiarize the student with accounting information systems and their components; how accounting information systems transform raw financial data into financial information; assuring the accuracy and reliability of accounting data and information by utilizing internal controls; the systems analysis, design, and implementation cycle; and the utilization of a variety of software packages for accounting purposes.
+Prerequisites: ACT 292, CIT 200 ACT 405 Auditing 3-0-3 This course focuses on the principles and techniques utilized by accountants in auditing financial statements.
+It introduces the concepts of audit reporting requirements, and tools to utilize analytical skills to study and test internal controls, and the detail testing of statement details.
+In addition, topics in operational auditing, internal auditing, compliance auditing, and forensic accounting will be discussed.
+Prerequisite: ACT 338 ACT 407 Advanced Accounting 3-0-3 Consolio combina financin dated fin ations, g are ar designed to focus on specific advanced fina nancial statement, topics in investments, equ partnerships, foreign currency transactions, alyzed and discussed and a thorough understar prerequisite: ACT 338 and off-balance-sheet АСТ 409 International Accounting 3-0-3 This course aims to provide the student with the understanding that will enable him/her to examine and construe consolidated financial statements by local, multinational, and international corporations using generally accepted accounting principles.
+This course also aims to familiarize the student with international accounting regulations and certain concepts of worldwide accounting standards.
+Prerequisite: ACT 338 concept 3 01 001 awae accounting standards.
+Therequisite.
+Act 338 concept 411 Government and Non-Profit Accounting 338 3-0-3